 Coordinate with Color

-Of course, a girl can't rely on the principle of contrast alone.
+Of course, you cannot rely on the principle of contrast alone.
 Even designs that are based on contrasting patterns must have one or two unifying elements in order to blend well.
-That's why it's important to consider other details, like color, when making your choices.
+That is why it is important to consider other details, like color, when making your choices.

 In a room with many contrasting elements, color can be used to create a cohesive feel, tying your different pattern selections together for a polished look.

-To achieve a well-coordinated effect, you'll want to identify a clear color scheme, limiting your selection to just two or three hues.
+To achieve a well-coordinated effect, you will want to identify a clear color scheme, limiting your selection to just two or three hues.
 Use solids to establish your base colors, and then concentrate on choosing patterns that fall into that palette.
-Don't worry if you can't find an exact match every time.
+Do not worry if you cannot find an exact match every time.
 Just use your best judgment to find patterned elements that fall into the same range.

 03 of 05

 Pair Patterns with Solids

 It is a good idea to break up your patterns with blocks of solid color.
 For example, if you choose a patterned bedspread, pair it with a solid bed skirt in a complimentary color.
 Using patterned wallpaper?
 You might want to consider a solid curtain fabric.

 By incorporating solids into your design, you will create clear visual boundaries between patterns, eliminating pattern-on-pattern confusion, and giving each patterned element a crisp, clean look.